BrendonSimao/MEPS/README.md

-# MEPS
-My final year project of An online Payroll system designed to help make the manual system automatic.
+An online Payroll system designed to help make the manual system automatic.